 What is Product Design?

-The key to successful product design is an understanding of the end-user customer, the person for whom the product is being created.
-Product designers attempt to solve real problems for real people by using both empathy and knowledge of their prospective customers’ habits, behaviors, frustrations, needs, and wants.
+The key to successful product design is understanding the end-user customer, the person for whom the product is being created.
+Product designers attempt to solve real problems for real people by using empathy and knowledge of their prospective customers’ habits, behaviors, frustrations, needs, and wants.

 What is the History of Product Design?